abcd-j/data-catalog/README.md

 `./code`
 - location for scripts to be used for catalog updates

-`./docs`
+`./catalog`
 - this is where the catalog sources live
-- the github pages site build from this directory
+- the live catalog site serves this directory
 - created with `eb3ce6e19ef4e69cbd853d04ba916a32525c804a`

 `./inputs`